-In 2017, only 38 percent of small businesses reported revenue growth, according ot Statista.
+In 2017, only 38 percent of small businesses reported revenue growth, according to Statista.
 And that's the strongest growth rate seen all decade.
 Most small companies stay small because growing a business is hard.

 Trust me; I've spent the past 13 years growing my business, hint.
 But it's not impossible.
 My company began in 2005 as just me playing around in my kitchen with fruit and water.
 Today, it's a multimillion-dollar business.
 During that journey, I learned five key lessons about growing a business.

 Let's face it; nobody grows up dreaming of selling bottled water.
 But my business is not just about that.
 Our mission is to make America healthier.
 That's what attracts the ambitious and driven people who work for me, as well as those who buy our products.

 Take the time to develop a clear and simple purpose and vision for your business.
 If people feel like they're part of something important, it provides the impetus for growth.